RyotaMitaraiWeb/QuizWorld/README.md

 For more information on each project, refer to its documentation (which can be found in the respective folders).
 You can also find documentation about more specific features/classes (e.g. a specific service) in its respective subfolder.

 ## Seeding
 An administrator is seeded when the server is initialized.
-The username and password are "admin" and "123456", respectively.
-A way to specify the password with secrets is planned
+The username and password are "admin" and whatever you passed in the ``ADMIN_PASS`` environment variable, respectively.